xkema/missofis-request-interceptor/docs/user.md

 ![Options Textareas](../src/assets/docs/options-textareas.jpg "Options Textareas")

-Use "Extension Options" link on the popup panel to open the options page.
+Use "**Extension Options**" link on the popup panel to open the options page.
 There are two text areas on the page.
 One is for redirections and the other one is for image blocking.

 ### Redirections